 SILKEBORG MUSEUM, DENMARK / MUNOZ-YAGUE / SCIENCE PHOTO LIBRARY SILKEBORG MUSEUM, DENMARK / MUNOZ-YAGUE / SCIENCE PHOTO LIBRARY

 Tollund Man.
-Mummified body of Tollund Man, a "bog body" dated 220-40 BC.
+Mummified head of Tollund Man, a "bog body" dated 220-40 BC.
 This most well-preserved body of an adult man was discovered in 1950 in a bog at Tollund Mose in Jutland, Denmark.
-About 30- 40 years of age, 1.
+About 30- 40 years of age, 1.6m in height, he has beard stubble and a tranquil expression.
 Naked except for a leather cap and belt, he died by being hanged using a braided leather noose.
 Analysis of his stomach shows his last meal was a gruel of barley and wild seeds.
 Many ancient bog bodies of northwest Europe met violent deaths by murder or religious sacrifice.
-Low temperature and oxygen, & high tannins in bogs led to the mummification.
+Low temperature & oxygen, and high tannins in bogs led to the mummification.

 Model release not required.
 Property release not required.